PeterBParker/OneYearNightmare/README.md

       - **DONE** If a page doesn't exist handle that
     - Implement Remove Page

-  - Fix bug where a valid uuid that doesn't correlate to an existing page is provided to the read URL and the page crashes
+  - **DONE** Fix bug where a valid uuid that doesn't correlate to an existing page is provided to the read URL and the page crashes
   - **DONE** Make the styling for the user profile on mobile not suck
   - **DONE** move the exit button of the mobile menu on top of the php banner